 This means farmers can be confident the system will work as expected.

 “It goes back to who we are, how we want to treat customers and why it matters going forward,” Hubbard says.
 “We’ve committed to being careful, thorough and responsible.
 Growers deserve more, and with Enlist, we’re prepared to dominate the field in 2021.”

-™ ® DMA, Durango, Enlist, Enlist Duo, Enlist E3 and Enlist One are trademarks of Corteva Agriscience and its affiliated companies. ® Liberty is a registered trademark of BASF.
+™ ®Enlist, Enlist Duo, Enlist E3 and Enlist One are trademarks of Corteva Agriscience and its affiliated companies. ® Liberty is a registered trademark of BASF.
 Enlist One® and Enlist Duo herbicides are not registered for sale or use in all states or counties.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your area.
 Enlist One and Enlist Duo herbicides are the only 2,4-D product authorized for use in Enlist crops.
-Durango® DMA® is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Always read and follow label directions.